 On the other hand, the late stream still does give enough time for intensive preparation if the early streams were not possible to attend.
 As there is usually nothing else to be focused on at that time of the year (after exams), a large amount of preparation is possible in the 3 to 4 weeks between the late stream and the real interview.

 For students attending the late stream, we recommend using the online courses throughout the semester to build strong foundations by the time they prepare for the interview.
 This helps offset any early vs late stream disadvantages.

 Coaching sessions are at the end of each workshop day, immediately following the theory part of the workshop.

 Further coaching sessions can be purchased if desired.

 Our MMI simulation is the most realistic simulation available.
 The early stream simulation is held on the first weekend of October, 1 month after the final workshop day.
 The late stream simulation is approximately 1 to 2 weeks before the real interview (around mid November).

 You come dressed and prepared to be interviewed by real doctors and health professionals in the same stations, question styles, and timing as the real interview.
 You will receive a score and written feedback for every station you sit, as well as a chance to debrief on any issues encountered during the simulation.

 The average satisfaction rating given to our simulation by 200+ previous students is 99.6%.
 We have never received a rating below 90%.
 Compared to other simulations offered by student groups, clubs, and other companies, 100% of our students have reported that ours is the most realistic, challenging, and professional.

 Please note: Our simulation always sells out.
 It is rare for us to have any simulation seats left after August.
-The seats are STRICTLY limited to 80 and it is rare for more than one or two people to be accepted from the waiting list (due to students being unable to attend on the day last-minute).
+The seats are limited to 96 and it is rare for more than one or two people to be accepted from the waiting list (due to students being unable to attend on the day last-minute).